LeooZeballos/LeooZeballos/README.md

-<h1 align="center">Helloo, I'm Leonel Zeballos</h1>
+<h1 align="center">Hello, I'm Leonel!</h1>
-<h3 align="center">A Software Developer from Argentina</h3>
+<h3 align="center">A Software Engineer from Argentina</h3>

 ## 🚀 About Me

-🎓 I'm currently Pursuing my Bachelor in **Information Systems Engineering**.
-Also, I'm currently a **Backend Developer** at [**@TechForb**](https://techforb.com/).
+🎓 Information Systems Engineer.
+I'm currently a Backend Developer [**@TechForb**](https://techforb.com/).

-👨‍💻 As a passionate Backend Developer, I am dedicated to delivering exceptional backend solutions, driving efficiency, and contributing to the success of our team.
-I'm always eager to connect with like-minded professionals and explore new opportunities.
-Please feel free to reach out to discuss potential collaborations or job opportunities.
+👨‍💻 As a Backend Developer, I am dedicated to deliver exceptional backend solutions, drive efficiency and contribute to the success of our team.

 ## 🛠️ Skills